-On Sunday we returned to Kennedy Space Center and got to see even more amazing stuff.
-This “stuff” included the many rockets in the “rocket garden”, an enormous Saturn V, the Kitty Hawk Apollo 14 capsule, and numerous artifacts from the Apollo and Mercury programs.
+On Sunday we returned to Kennedy Space Center.
+We saw many amazing things – the many rockets in the “rocket garden”, an enormous Saturn V, the Kitty Hawk Apollo 14 capsule, and numerous artifacts from the Apollo and Mercury programs.
 I also attended an excellent talk by astronaut Wendy Lawrence and saw the Space Shuttle Atlantis in its new home.
 The Atlantis exhibit includes a fun video presentation about the Space Shuttle program, an excellent ride in a “simulated” shuttle, and numerous simulators for shuttle landings, docking maneuvers, and shuttle robotic arm missions.

 It was an amazing weekend seeing an amazing place with friends.
 And now it was Monday morning and we were boarding a bus to see a rocket launch.

 “Minimum energy” launch windows for Mars from Earth arrive every 26 months.
 The launch window for MAVEN was a couple hours per day starting November 18th at 1:28 p.m.
 (EST) and ending in early December (with a possible extension out to mid December).

 The bus arrived at the destination around 11:30 and I was soon sitting in the bleachers near a good speaker with a good view of Launch Complex 41.
 Hearing the United Launch Alliance (ULA) and NASA professionals going through the final checklist over the loud speakers suddenly made the launch seem imminent.
 There was applause and cheering among the gathered crowd when they got to the last bit — the words everyone had been waiting for.